We See Possibilities

 Lisa joined the Puyallup Watershed Initiative in July 2017 as the EECOI’s Administrative Coordinator.
 She has more than a decade of experience providing employee support services in the airline industry.
 Lisa brings a strong appreciation for her community - both its physical beauty and the welcoming people who inhabit the area - and she’s overwhelmed by the information and opportunities the PWI provides to all of our Communities of Interests.
 Lisa was born and raised in the Pacific Northwest and enjoys hiking (Mt.
 Townsend is a favorite), kayaking, and garden and home improvement projects.

 Jennifer joined the Puyallup Watershed Initiative (PWI) in September of 2015.
-Her PWI journey began years before as a nonprofit participant, and evolved to include co-management of a Community of Interest and eventually Initiative-wide support as a PWI Community Relations Manager.
-Now, she welcomes the opportunity to serve as PWI Acting Director supporting the Initiative's growth and development into an independent, community-based nonprofit.
+Her PWI journey began years before as a nonprofit participant, and evolved to include co-management of a Community of Interest and eventually Initiative-wide support first as the PWI Community Relations Manager and then as Acting Director.
+Now, she welcomes the opportunity to serve as the Initiative's first Executive Director supporting the Initiative's growth and development into an independent, community-based nonprofit.
 Jennifer was born and raised in Tacoma, and managed regional projects around urban green space restoration and environmental education prior to joining the PWI.
 Jennifer holds a Master of Public Administration and B.S. in Atmospheric Sciences both from the University of Washington.

 Just and Healthy Food System COI Assistant Coordinator